snok/drf-openapi-tester/README.rst

             # test swagger documentation
             validate_response(response=response, method='GET', route=self.path)

-You can also test more than a single response at the time:
+It is also possible to test more than a single response at the time:

 .. code:: python